Priyanshu845438/Acadify-V3/replit.md

 ## Overview

 TechSite is a modern, component-based static website built for Ideovent Technologies.
 It showcases web development services through a responsive, Bootstrap-powered interface with modular HTML components and a sophisticated design system.
-The site features dynamic theme switching, smooth animations, and a professional service-oriented layout.
+The site features dynamic theme switching, smooth animations, and a professional service-oriented layout with comprehensive navigation structure.

+## Recent Changes

+### December 2024 - Navigation & Content Expansion
+- **Comprehensive Navigation**: Implemented dropdown menu system with Services, Industries, Solutions, Insights, and About Us sections
+- **New Pages Created**: Five main pages with detailed content covering all business verticals
+- **Path Resolution**: Updated to root-relative URL structure for consistent navigation across all page levels
+- **Dropdown Styling**: Advanced CSS styling with dark mode support and mobile-responsive design
+- **Content Organization**: Structured content with hero sections, detailed service descriptions, and call-to-action elements

 ## User Preferences